soumyabrata09/cicd/readme.md

 > port forwarded from default 8080 to 8101

+> To stop the docker PS container execute: ./gradlew dockerStop

 > [To find the PID running on a specific port to forcefully stop them]

 > netstat -ano | findstr < Port Number >